-The Auditors are in the final stages of completing the audit, and have provided their final Audit Completion Report on matters arising from the audit.
-This Audit Completion Report (see Appendix 2) indicates that Galpins intend to issue unmodified opinions (subject to the satisfactory completion of the items described in section 1 - Status of our Audit Work of this document) for both the Financial Statements and Internal Controls.
+The External Auditors Galpins have provided their final Audit Completion Report on matters arising from the audit.
+This Audit Completion Report (see Appendix 2) indicates that Galpins intend to issue unmodified opinions in relation to the financial statements and internal controls.